tecoholic/tecoholic.github.io/_posts/2025-10-23-optimizing-a-python-script-and-some-surprises.md

 ## Wait!
 What?

 Yup.
 The optimized Python version was faster than the Go version.
 I just couldn't believe it.
-I asked Claude about it and it said that Python's Regex engine implemented in C is way more performant than Go's version and Go is very conservative with Regexes.
+I asked Claude about it and it said something like

+> Python's Regex engine implemented in C is way more performant than Go's version and Go is very conservative with Regexes.

 Okay!
 Can we make it faster?
 Claude replaced a bunch of Regex's with string replacements and made it a bit more faster with a runtime of **2.69s**.
 Still slower than Python.
 A genuinely mind-blowing realization